izuapps/CCPoptipView/README.rst

 ============

 CCPoptipView is a heavily modified version of Chris Miles's library, CMPopTipView.
-It has several new features and improvements, and its code is substantially cleaned up.
+It has several new features and improvements.

 Extra Features:

 - Automatically manages a FIFO queue of poptips to present, making the presentation of multiple poptips in a row much simpler
 - Built-in support for keeping track of which poptips have been presented before, so as to not show them again; just set the -poptipID property on your CCPoptipView, and then later use +poptipHasBeenPresentedWithID: to check if a poptip has been presented in the past with that same ID.
 The info is stored in a file called PoptipHistory.plist in your app's Documents directory.
 - Poptips are now automatically retained and released for you; you don't need to keep a reference to poptips you're displaying
 - Removed rarely used "slide" animation option
 - Support for iOS 7 parallax effects
+- You can use the -beginSuppressingPoptips and -endSuppressingPoptips methods to temporarily stop the presentation of poptips.
+This is helpful, for example, when presenting an alert view or action sheet.
+Calls to these methods are nestable.

 Known bugs: